xReniar/dl-architectures-implementations/README.md

   </a>
 </p>

 This repository contains some implementations of the DNN architectures using `Pytorch` that were introduced in the Deep Learning Course at Roma Tre University.
+Each folder contains the implemented model with a training script.
+Some folders contains also the `Tensorflow` implementation.